personium/legacy-api-references/api/en/251_Retrieve_External_Role_links.md

-# ExtRole\_$links Retrieve List
+# Retrieve links list from ExtRole to other objects

 ## Overview

-List OData resources associated with ExtRole<br>You can specify the following OData resources
+List OData resources associated with ExtRole
+You can specify the following OData resources

 * Relation
 * Role